 The green gem boxwood is an excellent foundation to be planted near your house or just along your fence line.

-It can be pruned simply into a beautiful hedge.
-Also, it can be used as a specimen or mass planting.
+Planting boxwood can be pruned simply into a beautiful hedge.
+It can be used as a specimen or mass planting.

 It grows nicely in well-drained soil that is moist in either partial shade or full sun.